 2. PURPOSE AND PRINCIPLES

-2.1 The primary purposes of NARALO shall be to promote and assure participation by North American users in the ICANN policy development process and to channel and facilitate policy advice and recommendations to ICANN.
+2.1 The primary purposes of NARALO shall be to promote and assure participation by North American users in the ICANN policy development process and to channel and facilitate recommendations and advice to ICANN and its constituent bodies.

 2.2 NARALO shall stimulate and facilitate enhanced communications and collaboration among its members, At-Large Staff, and other members of the North American Internet community.